 Assemblymember Salas Expands Job Opportunities for Military Spouses

-SACRAMENTO –Assemblymember Rudy Salas (D-Bakersfield) introduced Assembly Bill (AB) 2549, which will expedite the process of relicensing certain jobs for military spouses.
-This legislation will expand the job opportunities that military spouses qualify for and ease the burdens placed on families serving our nation.
+SACRAMENTO –Assemblymember Rudy Salas (D-Bakersfield) applauded the advancement of Assembly Bill (AB) 107, which passed unanimously with bipartisan support out of the Assembly Business and Professions Committee.
+AB 107 will expedite the process of relicensing certain jobs for military spouses and expand the job opportunities that military spouses qualify for, while easing the burdens placed on families serving our nation.

 “We must do more for military spouses, who are six times more likely to be unemployed, find a job so that they can put food on the table,” said Assemblymember Salas.
 “Transferring professional licenses that spouses have earned should be a seamless process to ensure our military families can thrive in California.”

-According to the Department of Defense, 68 percent of married service members reported that their spouse’s ability to maintain a career affects their decision to remain in the military.
+California is home to over 62,000 military spouses.
 These families are at a unique disadvantage when it comes to finding employment because they are frequently moving.
 In fact, the annual percent of the military spouse population that moves to different states is 14.5 percent – compared to 1.1 percent for civilian spouses.

 Jobs such as accountants, auditors, and dental assistants rank among the top occupations for military spouses, yet these licenses are not currently included in the expedited licensing program in California.
-AB 2549 would address this issue by adding these professions to the licensing program to enable military spouses to more quickly gain employment in a number of important jobs in California.
+AB 107 would address this issue by adding these professions and others to the licensing program to enable military spouses to more quickly gain employment in a number of important jobs in California.

 Assemblymember Salas represents part of the City of Bakersfield, the cities of Arvin, Hanford, Corcoran, Delano, Lemoore, McFarland, Shafter, Wasco, and the communities of Armona, Avenal, Buttonwillow, Home Garden, Kettleman City, Lamont, Lost Hills, Stratford and Weedpatch.